-How is the school accessible to children with Special Educational Needs and Disabilities?
+How is the school accessible to children with SEND?

-The school is fully compliant with Disability Discrimination Act requirements.
-We make every effort to overcome barriers, so that all pupils can access learning activities, day trips, residential visits. and extra-curricular activities.
+We make every effort to overcome barriers, so that all pupils can access learning activities, day trips and residential visits.

 Class teachers will liaise with parents and carers on suitable adjustments to improve access to activities and will draw up personal risk assessments if necessary.

-We are an accessible site on one level and have toilet and changing facilities to meet the needs of our children.
-Our Out of School provision is accessible via a ramp.
+We are an accessible site and have toilet and changing facilities to meet the needs of our children.

-More information can be found in our Accessibility Policy and Plan.
+More information can be found in our Disability Access Policy.